Collaboration and Partnerships

-This seven-credit field course (in Washington D.C. and the Balkans) affiliated with the Voinovich School of Leadership and Public Affairs provides students with a unique, experiential learning opportunity in one of the last bio-diversity hotspots in Europe, a place where the legacy of the conflict of the 1990s is being overcome with entrepreneurship, ecotourism and environmental peacebuilding.
+This seven-credit field course (in Washington D.C. and the Balkans) affiliated with the Voinovich School of Leadership and Public Service provides students with a unique, experiential learning opportunity in one of the last bio-diversity hotspots in Europe, a place where the legacy of the conflict of the 1990s is being overcome with entrepreneurship, ecotourism and environmental peacebuilding.
 Starting with three days in Washington D.C., students will gain a foundational understanding of how environmental security thinking led to a focus on environmental peacebuilding.

 Alumni in DC